 Have Trouble Keeping Mouth Open: Sedation Can Help

-Anxiety: Many patients who have mild or severe dental anxiety also have trouble keeping their mouths open.
+Dental Anxiety: Many patients who have mild or severe dental anxiety also have trouble keeping their mouths open.
 This can be caused by a fear of choking, self-consciousness about a strong gag reflex, a sensation of not being able to swallow properly, or sensitivity in general.
-Whatever the cause of the anxiety, sedation can help.
+Whatever the cause of your anxiety, sedation can help.
 Laughing gas (also known as nitrous oxide) can help relax you, or we can give you oral sedation or IV sedation.

 TMJ Disorder: Some patients have TMJ disorders on their right sides and/or their left sides.
 TMJ, which is short for “temporomandibular joint,” is the hinge that connects the upper and lower jaws.
 For some people, the TMJ clicks, gets stuck, pops out of alignment, or becomes sore.
-As a result of TMJ disorders, it can be very difficult to open wide and/or keep your mouth open for an extended period of time.
+As a result of TMJ disorders, it can be difficult to open wide and/or keep your mouth open for an extended period of time.
 Sedation dentistry can solve this, particularly IV sedation or conscious sedation.

 Strong Gag Reflex: Some patients have a strong gag reflex, an involuntary action that they can’t control.
 As a result, it can be difficult to get dental treatment – from X-rays and cleanings to fillings and more complex treatment.
 People with strong gag reflexes struggle, in particular, with having their back teeth worked on.
-Laughing gas can help if you have a strong gag reflex, because it helps to relax you.
+Laughing gas can help if you have a strong gag reflex, because it helps relax you.
 We also offer IV sedation and conscious sedation, for more extreme cases.